alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/java.md

 # Send a message

-GOV.UK Notify enables you to send text messages, emails and letters.
+You can use GOV.UK Notify to send text messages, emails and letters.

 ## Send a text message